roc-streaming/roc-toolkit/docs/sphinx/about_project/features.rst

   * converting between the sender and receiver clock domains (on receiver)
   * converting between the network and input/output sample rates (on receiver and sender)
-  * configurable resampler profiles for different CPU and quality requirements
+  * configurable resampler backends and profiles for different CPU and quality requirements

 * multiplexing

   * mixing simultaneous streams from multiple senders on the receiver
   * binding receiver to multiple ports with different protocols
+  * connecting sender to multiple receivers with different protocols

+* support for unicast, multicast, and broadcast

 * interleaving packets to increase chances of successful loss recovery